-For virtual trials, student attorneys may elect to stand or remain seated for all parts of the trial.
-However, during objections, attorneys must remain seated.
+For virtual trials, student attorneys may elect to stand or remain seated for all parts of the trial, except that all objections shall be made while seated.
+However, during objections, attorneys will remain seated.

 C. PRESENTING EVIDENCE

 Rule 42.
 Procedure for Introduction of Exhibits